hollowstrawberry/crab-cogs/README.md

 ## 😶 EmojiSteal

-Steals emojis and stickers sent by other people, and optionally uploads them to the current server.
-Supports context menu commands.
-Can also upload stickers from mobile.
+Lets anyone steal emojis and stickers sent by other people, and lets moderators upload them to the current server instantly.
+Supports context menus.
+Specially useful if you're on mobile as the Discord app doesn't let you copy emoji links or upload stickers, but this cog has commands for those.

 ![emojisteal](https://media.discordapp.net/attachments/541768631445618689/1031335118926782484/unknown.png)

 ## 🎌 EasyTranslate

-A simple translation cog with support for context menu commands.
-Based on the translate cog from ob13-cogs
+A simple translation cog with support for context menus and autocomplete.
+Heavily modified version of the translate cog from ob13-cogs.

 ![easy translate](https://cdn.discordapp.com/attachments/930472312317296760/1100933551148503091/Video.Guru_20230426_195111370.mp4)

-## 📎 PromptInspector
+## 📎 ImageScanner

-Used for AI image generation metadata (stable diffusion).
-It can scan all images sent in specified channels and put a reaction button on valid ones.
-It also supports context menus.
+Lets you view information about other people's images with a context menu.
+It's only really useful for AI image generation metadata (Stable Diffusion).
+Additionally it can scan all images sent in specified channels and put a reaction button on AI images, and the bot will DM the results.

 ## 🎤 VoiceLog